Manga: Tasogare Otome X Amnesia

 - At the end of chapter 38, Yukariko wears this alongside Hidden Eyes.

 - Yuuko died with this expression, having sworn to give herself up to hatred and kill everyone involved in her death.

-- Raised by Grandmother: Kirie was raised by her Grandma Yukariko, Yuuko's little sister.
+- Raised by Grandparents: Kirie was raised by her Grandma Yukariko, Yuuko's little sister.